-- 3.6 There are four broad phases of SEEA implementation.
-They are - i.
-Strategic planning - ii.
-Building mechanisms for implementation - iii.
-Compiling and disseminating accounts - iv.
-Strengthening national statistical systems - 3.7 The following description is based on a country starting from scratch or a zero base in implementation but it is quite possible that a country has some past experience or current processes which can help inform and support the implementation process.
-Since, at its heart, the SEEA approach is one of integration of various data, all past and current activities that support the integration of statistics should be taken into consideration. - 3.8 Across all four phases the activity of communication will be an essential component.
-Without fully functional communication mechanisms it will be difficult to achieve the level of integration and co-ordination necessary for effective and timely implementation. - 3.9 There are many potential areas and themes that can be the target of SEEA implementation.
-There are no recommendations in the following concerning which areas or themes should be of highest priority for initial implementation.
-However, it is recommended that only a limited number of accounts be considered in a first round of implementation.
-This is so for a number of reasons. - 3.10 First, each area is likely to involve somewhat different groups of stakeholders and hence it is likely to be more effective to develop mechanisms and processes for one or two groups of stakeholders in the first instance. - 3.11 Second, each theme and set of relates accounts will require the use or development of technical accounting capacity.
-This capacity is generally quite limited.
-In the initial stages of implementation it is likely to be most useful to direct available resources to a limited number of target accounts. - 3.12 Third, accounting is an approach to measurement that benefits significantly from "learning by doing".
+- 3.14 There are no recommendations concerning which areas or themes should be of highest priority for initial implementation since the situations vary tremendously between countries.
+However, it is recommended that only a limited number of accounts or modules be considered in early phases of implementation.
+This is so for a number of reasons. - First, each account or module is likely to involve somewhat different groups of stakeholders and hence it is likely to be more effective to develop mechanisms and processes for one or two groups of stakeholders in the first instance. - Second, each theme and set of related accounts will require the use or development of technical accounting capacity.
+This capacity is generally quite limited at the commencement of implementation.
+Thus, in the initial stages of implementation it is likely to be most useful to direct available resources to a small number of target accounts. - Third, accounting is an approach to measurement that benefits significantly from "learning by doing".
 Additionally, once a basic understanding of implementing an accounting approach are appreciated, there is a significantly lower cost in adapting the approach in other circumstances.
-Thus the development of relevant accounting skills and systems in targeted areas is likely to be a powerful upfront investment ahead of increasing the coverage of the accounts. - 3.13 Given the notion that SEEA implementation should start relatively small and build over time, it is likely that the four phases will be repeated at various points along the implementation journey.
+Thus the initial development of relevant accounting skills and systems in targeted areas is likely to be a powerful upfront investment ahead of increasing the coverage of the accounts. - 3.15 Given the notion that SEEA implementation should start relatively small and build over time, it is likely that the four phases will be repeated at various points along the implementation journey.
 Phase 1 should be revisited on a regular basis to determine what additional areas should be incorporated into a SEEA compilation programme and it will be necessary to work through phases 2, 3 and 4 for each new area or theme that is added.